-I’m writing this TransferWise Borderless Account review based on more than 18 months of personal experience using the account and TransferWise debit card that goes with it.
+I’m writing this TransferWise multi-currency account review based on more than 18 months of personal experience using the account and TransferWise debit card that goes with it.
 If you are looking for reliable customer feedback, I’m your man.

 You may also be here because you’ve heard using a TransferWise debit card can save you money while travelling.
 I can confirm that’s true as well.
 I’m a constant traveller.
 My TransferWise debit card has been in and out of ATMs in 14 different countries.
 I never pay for withdrawals and my debit card also saves me money when I’m making card payments in shops.

 It’s a relief to have found a way to avoid paying greedy banks for the privilege of accessing my own money.
-If you want to get cheap currency transfers and access your money while travelling without paying ridiculous fees, the TransferWise Borderless Account should be right up your street.
+If you want to get cheap currency transfers and access your money while travelling without paying ridiculous fees, the TransferWise multi-currency account should be right up your street.

 There’s nothing complicated to worry about.
-You can manage your TransferWise Borderless Account by logging into the TransferWise website or using the TransferWise app on your mobile phone.
+You can manage your TransferWise multi-currency account by logging into the TransferWise website or using the TransferWise app on your mobile phone.

 How successful is the company?
 According to a News article published in September 2018, it’s handling $4 billion worth of transfers a month.
 That was a while ago so there’s a good chance it’s now a lot more.